 Pluto the Evolutionary Journey of the Soul

 Pluto: The Evolutionary Journey of the Soul, Volume 1 (Llewellyn Modern Astrology Library) is by Jeff Green and was first published in 1985.
 Pluto had just begun its transit through its own sign (Scorpio) and there was a wide Saturn-Pluto conjunction.
 The author believes that Pluto describes our evolutionary path in life and that its opposite sign and house represent where the individual needs to grow.
-Jeff Green is probably one author that many people struggle with in interpreting.
-His style of writing throughout the book is heavily laden with karmic signatures, evolutionary growth, past life trauma’s and so forth.
-A lot of it can be highly repetitive, but there are various parts of this body of work, which are extremely accurate, and other readings- over-elaborate.
-The house signs, placements, and aspects are all delineated and useful for interpreting Pluto.
+Many people struggle with this author and the way he interprets things.
+His style of writing throughout the book is heavily laden with karmic signatures, evolutionary growth, past life trauma’s, and often repetitively so.
+But there are various parts of this body of work, which are extremely accurate.
+The house signs, placements, and aspects are all delineated and are useful for interpreting Pluto.
 Pluto lost its status in the eyes of astronomers’ in 2006; it was around the time of Saddam’s execution, not that the two have anything in common.
-In the dictator’s chart, Pluto is in Cancer in exact opposition to Jupiter and forms a T-square to Venus in Aries.
+But in the dictator’s chart, Pluto is in Cancer in exact opposition to Jupiter and forms a T-square to Venus in Aries.
 Active, ambitious, with powerful beliefs and tense relationships with others.
 In astrology, Pluto represents all forms of power, control, wealth, and transformation.